jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 This is your résumé.
 It's your story.
 You have the final say.
-You have to feel comfortable with it.
+You must feel comfortable with it.

 Many companies use Applicant Tracking Systems to filter résumés.
 Align your résumé with the language in the job description when appropriate.